- Article Type: General

 SQL> update <ccc ....>

-Also, before performing SQL updates (or ALEPH global changes) the affected table(s) should be backed up using p_file_03 ("Export Database Tables") or an Oracle individual table backup.
+Before performing mass data updates or Aleph global changes the affected table(s) should be backed up using p_file_03 ("Export Database Tables") or an Oracle individual table backup.